Monastic Training for Women

 Aloka Vihara is located in the Sierra foothills near Placerville, California, and you can find more information about them at www.saranaloka.org

-Another place of training in Northern California is Dhammadharini Monastery and the associated Aranya Bodhi Forest Hermitage.
+In Sonoma County in northern California there is the Dhammadharini Monastery and the associated Aranya Bodhi Forest Hermitage.
 You can find out more information about them at www.dhammadharini.net

 In Ontario, Canada there is a community for nuns called Sati Saraniya Hermitage and you can find more information at www.satisaraniya.ca